TahrimWalid/TahrimWalid/README.md

 ---

-*Tampere, Finland — open to backend, cloud, and data engineering roles.*
+*Tampere, Finland — would love to work with cloud architecture, DevOps and low level LLM deployment at scale.*